5+ Places for Kids to Explore Science in Greenville, SC

 Clemson University

-Clemson University’s SC Botanical Gardens with Geology Museum– we’ve previously discussed all the stuff you can do around campus.
+A fabulous place to visit is the Clemson University SC Botanical Gardens with the Bob Campbell Geology Museum– we’ve previously discussed all the stuff you can do around campus.
 So of course for a science article, we had to include the botanical garden and geology museum.
-The Botanical Gardens look very fun for kids and includes a children’s garden, while the geology museum is aimed at all ages.
+The Botanical Gardens look very fun for kids and include a children’s garden, while the geology museum is mesmerizing.
 The two are also right together so double the learning for half the effort!

 Paris Mountain State Park

 Paris Mountain State Park– this is a favorite hiking spot.
 Yet all those trails also offer a lot of hands on teaching opportunities.
-Each fourth Saturday there are also various classes and special events to hone your natural science skills even more.
+The park hosts various classes and special events to hone your natural science skills even more.
 This includes lots of learning about animals, flora and fauna, as well as ecology.
-You can also camp, check out multiple trails and even swim!
+You can also camp, check out multiple trails, and even swim!
 Paris Mountain also offers group hikes for reasonable fee with a ranger.

 Paris Mountain State Park